 3. The importance of outdoor fire safety.
 We’re making our own fire and enjoying the smell of other people’s campfires.
 Time to review fire safety rules: garden hose nearby, supervising fire until it’s out.
 No cheating.

 4. The importance of indoor fire safety.
-We’re about to head into a season where lots of home fires happen.
-We recently practiced our own fire escape plan out of our two story house.
+Lighting your fireplace?
+Come up with a safety plan.
+We practiced our own fire escape plan out of our two story house.
 It

 was fun an experience.

-5. Self care & responsibility: children realizing on their own they have to come back inside for a sweatshirt or coat.
+5. Self-care & responsibility: Children who realize on their own they have to come back inside for a sweatshirt or coat.
 Priceless.

 7. The fine art of choosing pumpkins for porch decor.
-Decorating is a real thing.
+Creating a warm welcome at your home’s entrance: life skill.

-8. The joys of reading in such beautiful weather.
+8. The joys of reading in beautiful weather.
+Move everyone outdoors with a stack of books.

 11. Appreciation for the beauty of the brilliant fall sun (without all the summer heat).